IOT-DSA/dslink-dart-rethinkdb/README.md

-# MongoDB DSLink
+# RethinkDB DSLink

-A DSLink for MongoDB.
+A DSLink for RethinkDB.

 ## Usage